 Best Serengeti Safari tours – Our Recommendations

-You can also combine your serengeti safari with other parks such as the Ngorongoro Crater or Masai Mara Our 5 day Tanzania Safari Experience will take you to Tanzania’s major safari parks, while our 5 day Tanzania Safari Holiday explores serengeti and ngorongoro crater.
-A serengeti safari can also be combined with other parks like masai mara, amboseli and lake nakuru in Kenya as our 8 day Kenya Tanzania Safari.
+Check out some of our Serengeti safari packages.
+You can also combine your Serengeti safaris with other parks such as the Ngorongoro Crater or Masai Mara Our 5 day Tanzania Safari Experience will take you to Tanzania’s major safari parks, while our 5 day Tanzania Safari Holiday explores Serengeti and Ngorongoro crater.
+A Serengeti safari can also be combined with other parks like masai mara, amboseli and Lake Nakuru in Kenya as our 8 day Kenya Tanzania Safari.